learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 1. Initial data inspection, exploratory data analysis, and cleaning
 2. Feature engineering and selection
-3. create a baseline model
+3. Create a baseline model
-4. create a machine learning pipeline and compare results with the baseline model
+4. Create a machine learning pipeline and compare results with the baseline model
 5. Interpret the model and draw conclusions

 ##  Initial data inspection, exploratory data analysis, and cleaning

+You'll use a dataset created by Otto group, which was also used in a [Kaggle competition](https://www.kaggle.com/c/otto-group-product-classification-challenge/data).
+The description of the dataset is as follows:

+The Otto Group is one of the world’s biggest e-commerce companies, with subsidiaries in more than 20 countries, including Crate & Barrel (USA), Otto.de (Germany) and 3 Suisses (France).
+They are selling millions of products worldwide every day, with several thousand products being added to our product line.

+A consistent analysis of the performance of our products is crucial.
+However, due to their global infrastructure, many identical products get classified differently.
+Therefore, the quality of our product analysis depends heavily on the ability to accurately cluster similar products.
+The better the classification, the more insights Otto Group can generate about their product range.

+In this lab, you'll use a dataset containing:
+- A column `id`, which is an anonymous id unique to a product
+- 93 columns `feat_1`, `feat_2`, ..., `feat_93`, which are the various features of a product
+- a column `target` - the class of a product

-The data is stored in "otto_group.csv".
+The dataset is stored in the `'otto_group.csv'` file.
+Import this file into a DataFrame called `data`, and then:

-Things to do here:
-- Check for NAs
+- Check for missing values
-- Check the distributions
+- Check the distribution of columns
-- Check how many inputs there are
-- ...
+- ... and any other things that come to your mind to explore the data

 ```python